NCBI-Hackathons/HaploFHIR/README.md

 wgsosamplesummary             Sequence Ontology Sample Summary    webviewerwidget    1.1.8                            15.6 kB
 wgsosummary                   Sequence Ontology Summary           webviewerwidget    1.1.3                            3.8 kB

+## Phasing

+First, convert to plink

++ Need an indexed genome with matching accessions

++ and a metadata file

+### Actual phasing

+Using Genipe, a combination of:

+plink, IMPUTE2 and SHAPEIT

 ## HaploBlocker

 library(HaploBlocker)